unicef/publicgoods-toolkit/community.md

 (TBD: from Karl: I'm not sure that all these named quotes are what we want.
 Will check with UNICEF about this.)
+(SUSY: Totally understood.
+There's not a lot of good case study examples to support some of our points, so I turned to quotes from the interviews where I thought they could bring in the experiential insight)

 George Gelaga-King spoke of how pooling financial and personnel resources across agencies to create a DPG is also an option, although